ArthurVM/TreeMer/README.md

 # TreeMer
 A simple tool to generate hierarchical clustering trees from nucleotide sequences using kmer spectra distance.
-Included is a large testset of SARSCOV2 genomes downloaded from https://www.nlm.nih.gov/news/coronavirus_genbank.html.
+Included is a small testset of SARSCOV2 genomes downloaded from https://www.nlm.nih.gov/news/coronavirus_genbank.html.

 ## Overview